London Astoria: History

 The Astoria was built on the site of a former Crosse & Blackwell warehouse and opened in 1927 as a cinema.
 It was designed by Edward A. Stone, who also designed subsequent Astoria venues at Brixton (now the Brixton Academy), Old Kent Road, Finsbury Park and Streatham.
 When first constructed, the building was four storeys tall with a decorative frieze cornice surrounding its exterior.
 The original interior was styled as a square proscenium theatre consisting of a panelled barrel-vault ceiling supported by large columns, a viewing balcony and had false viewing boxes, which actually contained the organ pipes.
 From 1928, the basement was used as a ballroom dancing salon.

 The venue's interior was re-designed with a plainer, modern style in 1968.
 In 1977 it was converted for theatrical use.
 The venue went through another period of conversion when the theatre closed in 1984.
 It reopened in 1985 as a nightclub and live music venue with a capacity for 2,000 people.
 A booklet was published called The History of the Astoria by Nigel Crewe to commemorate its evolving uses.

 At its closing in 2009 the record for the most consecutive sold-out shows at the Astoria was The Mission who performed seven straight nights between 21 and 27 March 1988 on their "Children Play" tour.

 The venue would host the famous night "The Trip" at the height of the acid house scene in 1988.

-Mean Fiddler acquired the lease for the London Astoria in May 2000, "securing the future of live music at one of London's most famous rock 'n' roll venues."
+Mean Fiddler acquired the lease for the London Astoria in May 2000.
 It was also connected to Astoria 2 so that the two venues could function as a single venue when needed.
 The Astoria continued to operate in this format until its ultimate closure in 2009.